krista-t/data-catalog/content/Data Catalog/Data Governance through Catalogs and the Role of DCAT and DPROD Standards.md

 ### Data

 Data refers to the actual information content that organizations collect, process, and utilize for business operations and decision-making.
-This includes:
+To name a few:

 - Customer records
 - Transaction details